romainstuder/RFdiffusion/README-macos.md

 ```

-For running a full RFDiffusion, you'll then need to download the model weights into the RFDiffusion directory.
+For running a full RFDiffusion, you will then need to download the model weights into the models directory.
 ```shell
 mkdir models && cd models
 wget http://files.ipd.uw.edu/pub/RFdiffusion/6f5902ac237024bdd0c176cb93063dc4/Base_ckpt.pt